Mike EppsNo upcoming concerts for Mike Epps

 Since 2000, Epps steadily climbed his way up the stand-up comedy ranks when he was recognized by a national audience in 1995 for appearing on HBO’s Def Comedy Jam (which, years later, he would go on to host).
 During a performance at LA’s Comedy Store, Epps caught the attention of Ice Cube.
 This led to the first of three feature films they would do together: the cult hits “Next Friday,” “Friday after Next,” and “All About the Benjamins.”

-Epps was seen in over 40 cities and 3 continents on his worldwide “Mike Epps After Dark” Live Nation Tour in 2014.
+Epps can be seen in over 40 cities and 3 continents live doing standup.